-I know I’m gong to lose half my audience with this article, but that’s OK.
+I know I’m going to lose half my audience with this article, but that’s OK.

 Every time I go back up North to visit family, I’m always asked about Android boxes.
-After the fourth or fifth time I had this conversation it hit me that I’ve never written a guide to Android boxes specific for the Canadian market.
+After the fourth or fifth time I had this conversation it hit me that I’ve never written a guide to Android TV Box for Canada – specifically for the Canadian market.

-Sometimes, I need to be hit over the head before something sinks in. 🙂
+Sometimes, I need to be hit over the head before something thinks in. 🙂

 So today I’m going to give an overview of some Android TV boxes for Canada and then give some recommendations to look at.
 If you’re a regular reader of this site, then a lot of this is going to look familiar.
 But there are some quirks to the Canadian market and that’s going to change some of my recommendations.

 Let’s talk about the elephant in the room first.